A celebration of Karl Lagerfeld’s dedication to identity.

 The brief was to develop a cohesive set of artifacts that tell the story of ones design hero.
 Created over the course of one semester, I enveloped myself with the work and life of Karl Lagerfeld.

 • 19.25" x 31.75" Poster

 • AR Experience (Self lead)

 All works rely on a bespoke grid system inspired by Lagerfeld's detailed and expressive design practice.

 The design system is inspired by the art of hand-done embroidery in the Haute-Couture collections.
 Text and Imagery are treated in this same manner as they are placed carefully on the K grid.
 Ultimately, this design system does away with the traditional grid system allowing it to be usable in any form of media.

 Completed in the very beginning of this project, the poster reflects the first implementation of the K Design System.
 The goal of this poster was to summarize key milestones in Lagerfeld's design career.

-The booklet expands on the poster’s timeline by detailing his impact in each fashion house.
-Each page was treated like its own look in a fashion show.
-Pages content vary in placement, size, and orientation all the while staying consistent due to the K Grid.
+The booklet expands on the poster’s timeline by detailing Lagerfeld’s impact in each fashion house.
+Each page was treated as its own look in a fashion show.
+Each spread’s content varies in placement, size, and orientation—while still maintaining a consistency throughout.

 A digital extension that brings the booklet's content into Augmented Reality, an App, and motion.